Snapcast Multi-Room Audio System: 5 Rooms Under $300

 Install shairport-sync

-and set it up as a Snapcast source.
-Apple devices see it as an AirPlay receiver.
-That’s handy for podcasts, audiobooks, and Apple Music users.
-The airplay source type in Snapcast launches and manages shairport-sync for you:
+and set it as a Snapcast source.
+Apple devices then see an AirPlay receiver.
+The airplay source type launches and manages it for you:

 Music Assistant: The Friendly Frontend